-Depending on the route the bus is air-conditioned with cushioned reclining seats, while others have windows that open so you won’t be uncomfortable and sweating.
+Depending on the route, the bus is air-conditioned with cushioned reclining seats, while others have windows that open so you won’t be uncomfortable and sweating.

-Buses are clearly labelled so you don’t have to worry about getting on the wrong one and getting lost.
+Buses are clearly labeled, so you don’t have to worry about getting on the wrong one and getting lost.
 Just ask the driver before you get on.
 They are used to being asked and are typically very friendly.

 Remember to always keep your personal items on you and not put them above or under the seat.

 Taking the bus is very comfortable, and affordable and can actually be quite fun, feeling the breeze and seeing all the sights as they go by.

 12. What are the best areas to live in and around Jaco?

 Living right in Jaco gives you quick access to the beach any time of the day.
 There is no wrong area in Jaco since all can have you in minutes to watch the gorgeous sunsets.

 Beachfront condos have stunning views and pool access, with only seconds to make your way out to surf.
 Either end of town boasts reasonably priced and safe complexes with easy access to all of Jaco’s amenities.

 Playa Herradura is only 4 km outside of Jaco and is well known for its 200-dock marina and Hotel Los Sueños.
 Palm tree-lined beach, beautiful water, and rocky lookouts give you a peaceful place to live just minutes from town.